proactis-documentation/documentation-source/docs/p2p/budgetchecking.md

 </grs:CommitmentLookup>
 ```
 The __NominalPeriods__ element is repeated for each nominal line on the purchase order.

+### POXML
+!!!
+Warning

+    The POXML argument is populated with an xml document based on a internal product structure which may change over time from release to release.
+It is recommended that you only extract information that you cannot obtain from elsewhere,  and also code defensively.

 ### Returned XML
 The function needs to return XML with the following structure